 - Right-click on the blank space, and select New > Key in the options.
 Give it a name.

-- Now double-click at PST key, and find these two values in the right pane:
+- Now double-click on the PST key, and find these two values in the right pane:

 Note: If you can’t see these values in the registry, create them manually.